Download and print as a PDF (207kB pdf)

 - Bruising

-If your doctor has prescribed painkillers, then these should be taken at the recommended dose.
-Non-steroidal antiinflammatory drugs are usually prescribed but they are not suitable for everyone so please speak with your doctor before using them.
+- Non-steroidal anti-inflammatory drugs (like ibuprofen) are usually prescribed but they are not suitable for everyone.
+Please speak with your doctor before using them.

 Rest